 Marinating or brining?
 Always let the chicken marinate in the refrigerator, even for a short soak of 30 minutes.
 And never baste the cooked chicken with the same marinade that's touched raw chicken: either make extra marinade and set aside a portion just for basting, or boil it for two to three minutes, enough time to kill any bacteria.
 See our collection of marinade recipes.

 There are many ways to cook your chicken.
 You can bake or roast chicken, fry or sauté it, or BBQ or grill it.
-Check out all of our Chicken Recipes.
+You can find them all in our collection of Chicken Recipes.